asdqwex/doplr/README.md

     doplr weathergirl

 WeatherGirl is able to perform all the other tasks in Doplr.
 The goal of this interface is to expose all major features of the doplr suite via a slick web UI.
 For most work stations doing simple discovery, `doplr weathergirl &` is typically a good bet.

-# Radar

-Radar provides the ability to background and schedule sweeps via an HTTP interface.

-**Note**: WeatherGirl requires Radar.
-Radar does not provide WeatherGirl by default.

-By default "doplr radar" is quite boring on the CLI.
-It would much more typically be run via something like "pm2" or simply automatically run by something like Chef or Floom and put behind something like Nginx for authentication.

-If you'd like to automate, you can use the helper script in `bin`:

-    WEATHERGIRL=true pm2 start bin/radar.js

 # Security